Se7enB2st/Encryption-and-Decryption-Utility/README.md

   - Numbers
   - Special characters

-## 📜 License
-This project is open-source and available under the MIT License.

 ## 🤝 Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

-## 📧 Contact
-For any issues or inquiries, reach out via email or GitHub Issues.

----
-🔐 **Secure your data with confidence!**